-[1] At its Annual Meeting in 2005, the ULCC decided to review the advisability of preparing a uniform implementing act for the 1995 United Nations Convention on Independent Guarantees and Stand-by Letters of Credit (hereinafter referred to as the "Convention").

-[2] In March 2006, the Conference considered a report by Steven Jeffery, Partner, Blaney McMurtry LLP and Marc Lacoursière, Professor, Université Laval, which examined the Canadian framework for the law of independent guarantees and stand-by letters of credit, both from a common law and civil law perspective.
-The report recommended that the Convention be adopted by Canada.

-[3] There is no existing legislation in Canada that specifically deals with letters of credit or bank guarantees.
+- [1] At its Annual Meeting in 2005, the ULCC decided to review the advisability of preparing a uniform implementing act for the 1995 United Nations Convention on Independent Guarantees and Stand-by Letters of Credit (hereinafter referred to as the "Convention"). - [2] In March 2006, the Conference considered a report by Steven Jeffery, Partner, Blaney McMurtry LLP and Marc Lacoursière, Professor, Université Laval, which examined the Canadian framework for the law of independent guarantees and stand-by letters of credit, both from a common law and civil law perspective.
+The report recommended that the Convention be adopted in Canada. - [3] There is no existing legislation in Canada that specifically deals with letters of credit or bank guarantees.
 The law applicable to letters of credit in the common law provinces and federally has been developed by the courts.
-On the civil law side, some attempt to associate independent bank guarantees with certain nominate contracts and others do so with innominate contractual instruments; the nature of the bank guarantee is still not determined in Quebec civil law.
+On the civil law side, there have been some attempt to associate independent bank guarantees with certain nominate contracts.
+Others have done so with innominate contractual instruments.
+However, the nature of the bank guarantee is still not determined in Quebec civil law.